Viridis Graduate InstituteEcopsychology and Environmental Humanities

 Students who are becoming community leaders are compelled to make a difference by deepening their awareness of themselves in relation to the world around them.
 In doing so, they adopt new ways of seeing, thinking and interacting that result in innovative, sustainable solutions.

-Venue: Participants meet weekly ONLINE in a live dynamic classroom environment for two hours per class.
+Venue: Participants meet weekly on ZOOM in an ONLINE live dynamic classroom environment for two hours per class.

 Executive Certificate Course Fee – $3,000